dynamicwebpaige/codespaces-ml-template/README.md

-# VSCode Development Container Template
+# ⚙️ Visual Studio Code: ML DevContainer Template

 This template enables you to use a full-fledged containerized development environment for your machine learning projects - all with VSCode!